CumulusNetworks/docs/content/cumulus-netq/Cumulus-NetQ-Deployment-Guide/Install-NetQ/Install-NetQ-Agents-and-CLI-on-Switches.md

 - Server running Ubuntu 16.04
 - Server running Ubuntu 18.04 (NetQ 2.2.2 and later)
 - Server running CentOS 7
-- Linux virtual machine running any of the above Linux operating systems

 This topic describes how to perform the installation and configuration.
 If you are upgrading, you can skip some of the steps which do not need to be performed a second time.